umass-compsci-220/umass-compsci-220.github.io/materials/homework/oracles.md

 Along with these type definitions, there are two relevant exported members (functions), both of type `StableMatcher`.
 They are: `STABLE_MATCHING_SOLUTION_1` and `FLAWED_STABLE_MATCHING_SOLUTION_1`.
 They are used inside the provided tests (`oracle.test.ts`) to check against your solution.

 Their implementations are [obfuscated](https://en.wikipedia.org/wiki/Obfuscation) inside of `stableMatching.js`.
-Looking at their source code would be counter-productive to the assignment and not particularly useful.
-As the auto-grader will tests your oracle against numerous correct and incorrect solutions to the problem.
+Looking at their source code would be counter-productive to the assignment and not particularly useful as the auto-grader will tests your oracle against numerous correct and incorrect solutions to the problem.

 ## Programming Tasks